 top of page

-From a hunting lodge
+From a hunting lodge to a home for aristocracy

 The chateau stood as a substantial property on this site in 1750 when it was used as a hunting lodge by the bishops of Brignoles.
 However, the octagonal tower is thought to date from the time of François 1er.